-- the amount and timing of revenues from sales of ZULRESSO, the success of which will depend on the rate, degree and level of market acceptance for ZULRESSO in the treatment of PPD in the U.S., including the impact of factors such as: the availability of healthcare settings that have achieved the key steps necessary to administer ZULRESSO; the willingness of healthcare settings to undertake those steps and to make sufficient capacity available; the number, geographic scope and amount of capacity of infusionready sites; the level of reimbursement for both ZULRESSO and the infusion in the healthcare setting, both by commercial and government payors, and the nature of limitations on reimbursement; the number of healthcare professionals willing to prescribe ZULRESSO, healthcare settings willing to administer ZULRESSO and women with PPD who agree to be treated with ZULRESSO; - the timing and amount of costs associated with our commercialization of ZULRESSO; - the ability of SAGE-217 and our other clinical-stage product candidates to progress through clinical development successfully; the timing, scope and outcome of regulatory filings, reviews and approvals of such product candidates, if we are successful in our development efforts; the scope and cost of any clinical trials or other commitments required post-approval for any approved products resulting from such development efforts, if successful; and the level, timing and amount of costs associated with preparing for a potential future commercial launch of any such product candidate that is successfully developed and approved;
+the amount and timing of revenues from sales of ZULRESSO which will be impacted by a number of factors, including: the rate, degree and level of market acceptance for ZULRESSO in the treatment of PPD in the U.S.; the impact of our April 2020 restructuring and the decision to focus our efforts primarily on geographies in the U.S. that have existing, active ZULRESSO treating sites; the continued availability of healthcare settings in those geographies to administer ZULRESSO and to make sufficient capacity available; the level of reimbursement for both ZULRESSO and the infusion in the healthcare setting both by commercial and government payors, and the nature of limitations on reimbursement; the number of healthcare professionals willing to prescribe ZULRESSO and women with PPD who agree to be treated with ZULRESSO; and the scope, duration and timing of the impact of the COVID-19 pandemic;

-- the initiation, progress, timing, costs, and results of ongoing and planned non-clinical studies and clinical trials for our existing and future product candidates; the number and length of clinical trials required by regulatory authorities to support regulatory approval; and the costs of preparing regulatory filings; - the outcome of regulatory and other discussions and activities focused on potential pathways for advancing our product candidates in the EU and other markets outside the U.S., if we choose to proceed there, and the scope and timing of resulting decisions and plans, if any, we make to build or expand in those markets; - the size of the PPD market and the portion of the population for which ZULRESSO may be prescribed; the size of the markets for which SAGE-217 and our other product candidates may be approved in the future, if successfully developed; the portion of the population in the approved indications for which our future products are actually prescribed; the rate and degree of market acceptance for our products, and the pricing, availability and level of reimbursement for our products; - the number and characteristics of the product candidates we pursue in development and the nature and scope of our discovery and development programs; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the extent to which we acquire or in-license other products and technologies; and - our ability to establish any future collaboration arrangements on favorable terms, if at all.
+- the timing and amount of costs associated with our commercialization of ZULRESSO; - the initiation, progress, timing, costs, and results of ongoing, planned and future non-clinical studies and clinical trials for zuranolone and our other existing and future product candidates; the number and length of clinical trials required by regulatory authorities to support regulatory approval; and the costs of preparing regulatory filings; - the length, severity and costs of disruptions associated with the COVID-19 pandemic on initiation and conduct of our clinical trials; - the ability of zuranolone and our other clinical-stage product candidates to progress through clinical development successfully; the timing, scope and outcome of regulatory filings, reviews and approvals of such product candidates, if we are successful in our development efforts; the scope and cost of any clinical trials or other commitments required post-approval for any approved products resulting from such development efforts, if successful; and the level, timing and amount of costs associated with preparing for a potential future commercial launch of any such product candidate that is successfully developed and approved; - the size of the PPD market and the portion of the population for which ZULRESSO may be prescribed; the size of the markets for which zuranolone and our other product candidates may be approved in the future, if successfully developed; the portion of the population in the approved indications for which our future products are actually prescribed; the rate and degree of market acceptance for our products, and the pricing, availability and level of reimbursement for our products; - the number and characteristics of the product candidates we pursue in development and the nature and scope of our discovery and development programs; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the extent to which we acquire or in-license other products and technologies; and - our ability to establish any future collaboration arrangements on favorable terms, if at all.